arturoeanton/poc-krakend/README.md

 ## Description

-This POC  is for test dinamic routes in krakend.
+This POC  is for test dinamic(Hot reload) routes in krakend.

 ## Installation